 "It's kind of funny.
 I was telling somebody that it's almost full circle," Atkins said.
 "I used to be like Carl Lawson, Jordan Willis, Andrew Billings, young guys.
 And we had veterans like Tank Johnson and Robert Geathers and Frostee (Rucker) and now we're the mentors and mentoring them and seeing them having fun out there balling.
 It brings back memories.

 "I think we've got a good mixture of youth and veteran players," Atkins said.
 "Me, Carlos, Mike helped them along and I think they're showing it out there on the field."

-Geno Atkins has signed on as a Bengal through 2022.
-A look back at some of his memorable moments with the Bengals.
+A look back at some of Geno Atkins' best photos and memorable moments with the Bengals.

 As for Canton, it's a long way off.
 Atkins is thinking about the Sept.
 9 opener in Indy.

 "All I can think about is going out and doing my job to the best of my ability," he said.